Navigating the dynamic noise landscape of variational quantum algorithms with QISMET: Conclusion

-This work is funded in part by EPiQC, an NSF Expedition in Computing, under award CCF-1730449; in part by STAQ under award NSF Phy-1818914; in part by NSF award 2110860; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136) and in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers.
+\begin{acks} This work is funded in part by EPiQC, an NSF Expedition in Computing, under award CCF-1730449; in part by STAQ under award NSF Phy-1818914; in part by NSF award 2110860; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136) and in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers.
 This work was completed in part with resources provided by the University of Chicago's Research Computing Center.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 GSR is supported as a Computing Innovation Fellow at the University of Chicago.
 This material is based upon work supported by the National Science Foundation under Grant \# 2030859 to the Computing Research Association for the CIFellows Project.
 KNS is supported by IBM as a Postdoctoral Scholar at the University of Chicago and the Chicago Quantum Exchange.
 HH is supported by NSF (grants CCF-2119184, CNS-1956180, CNS-1952050, CCF-1823032, CNS-1764039), ARO (grant W911NF1920321), and a DOE Early Career Award (grant DESC0014195 0003).
-FTC is Chief Scientist for Quantum Software at ColdQuanta and an advisor to Quantum Circuits, Inc.
+FTC is Chief Scientist for Quantum Software at ColdQuanta and an advisor to Quantum Circuits, Inc. \end{acks}